tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 * Tell students to give themselves a round of applause–they now have the tools necessary to engage in live algorithmic trading!

-* Remind students that should they choose, they can continue to build out their trading applications to make them even more robust and scalable.
+* Remind students that they can continue to build out their trading applications to make them even more robust and scalable.
 This will be particularly impressive to potential employers, as not many individuals have an algorithmic trading application under their belts!

 ---